-When you know the number of moving boxes and supplies you need, it is easier to prepare for your move.
-You can gather your moving boxes and moving supplies ahead of time, making you feel better equipped for the task of packing.
+Gather your moving tools ahead of time, makings you feel better equipped for the task of packing.
 For your convenience, you can order your moving supplies directly from Collegian Movers.
 Our moving professionals help you to determine the correct types and amounts of moving boxes you need for your upcoming move.
-For your convenience, we can also arrange for your moving supplies and boxes to be delivered right to your doorstep.
+These items are an important part of your move to get you prepared and to keep your belongings protected throughout the moving process.

-The moving box calculation is based on the assumption, that it takes 10 to 15 boxes to pack one room.
+The moving box calculation uses the assumption, that it takes 10 to 15 boxes to pack one room.

 When it comes to residential moving a variety of boxes are needed, including small, medium, and large boxes.
 In order to properly pack your household, you will also need a variety of different shaped boxes such as dish packs, wardrobe boxes, and file boxes.
 Next, you should consider the types of items you are moving and the quantity of each item.
 For example, if you have more clothes or more dishes to pack than an average person, adjust your box order to fit your needs.